 Oregano will establish itself quickly wherever you plant it (even in part shade).
 It will continue to spread throughout your garden by developing roots on any part of the plants stem that touches the ground.
 This makes oregano ideal for container gardening in order to keep it from spreading too much.

-Chives were one of the first herbs I ever grew, and they remain one of my favorites for beginner gardeners.
+Chives were one of the first herbs I ever grew, and they remain one of my favorites for beginners.
 They add a mild onion flavor to dishes and are incredibly easy to maintain once established.

 Hardy down to zones 2-3, chives grow well in both garden beds and containers, making them perfect for any gardening setup.
 They begin producing early in the spring and continue growing well into the fall.
 Regular harvesting encourages continued growth, ensuring a steady supply throughout the growing season.